sharadregoti/tyk-docs/tyk-docs/content/tyk-multi-data-centre.md

 {{< img src="/img/mdcb/mdcb-acme-global-bank1.png" width="600" height="750" alt="Acme Global Bank without MDCB" >}}

-Tyk MDCB enables Acme Global Bank to power this architecture by creating a primary data center with all the Tyk Control Plane components and secondary (worker) data centers that act as local caches to run validation and rate limiting operations to optimise latency and performance.
+Tyk MDCB enables Acme Global Bank to power this architecture by creating a primary data center with all the Tyk Control Plane components and secondary (worker) data centers that act as local caches to run validation and rate limiting operations to optimize latency and performance.

 {{< img src="/img/mdcb/mdcb-acme-global-bank2.png" width="600" height="750" alt="Acme Global Bank with MDCB" >}}